ridge/tectonic-redocly/api/rks-overview.md

 ### Node Pool Creation Details
 The following can be specified during node pool creation:
 - Quantitive characteristics of the node (e,g, the amount of RAM it should have)
-- Whether or not the node should be a bare metal one
+- Whether or not the node should be bare metal
 - Kubernetes labels and taints that should be applied to the nodes

 #### Variables: Quantities Used in Node Pool Creation